YDub12/Where-in-the-world/README.md

 1. I was struggling to consistently get the correct answer being pulled through to increment the score
 2. I thought it was also a little too easy with the options presented.

-So I altered the overall feel of it changing it to text boxes to increase the difficulty and to allow an easier
+So I altered the overall feel of it changing it to text boxes to increase the difficulty and to allow an easier score calculation

 ## Features

 ## Testing